A new algebraic approach to genome rearrangement models: More general models of genomes

-We write $\zee\ess$ to emphasise the structure of the model element as a member of $\cA$, and choose to sum over rearrangements of the form $\zee a_i$ rather than $\zee a_i \zee$ for simplicity (from (\ref{eq:zee a zee}), these have the same action, so either form may be used).
-Note that, in contrast to the formulation in Sections~\ref{sec:A} and \ref{sec:A0}, we no longer have a concept of `lone' $\ess\in\CC[G]$ (that is, a model element {\em without} the symmetry element), since we have not defined the model in $G$.\footnote{One could of course conceive of what such an element would look like, however it would not have its formerly useful properties, such as commuting with $\zee$, and is simply not relevant in this formulation.}
+We write $\Aess$ to distinguish the model element here from the previous definition of $\ess$ in the group algebra (c.f.
+Definition~\ref{def:mod-sym-els}), and choose to sum over rearrangements of the form $\zee a_i$ rather than $\zee a_i \zee$ for simplicity (recall from (\ref{eq:zee a zee}), these have the same action, so either form may be used).

-It remains to connect the path probabilities to the regular character of powers of the model element $\zee\ess\in\cA$ (c.f (\ref{eq:s^k}) in Section~\ref{sec:perms}).
+It remains to connect the path probabilities to the regular character of powers of the model element (c.f (\ref{eq:s^k}) in Section~\ref{sec:perms}).
 Recall from Section~\ref{subsec:markov} that $\zee a \cdot \zee g$ gives a convex combination of genomes, that is,